shibumi/shibumi.dev/content/posts/hardening-executables.md

 Some of these flags are known to have effects on performance.
-A 'call for assistance'[^8] in 2016 tried to measure these effects via running different operations with binaries that have above flags enabled.
+A 'call for assistance'[^8] in 2016 tried to measure these effects via running different operations with executables that have above flags enabled.
 The project[^9] delivered good results[^10] and we decided to enable these flags.

-For validating EFI binaries we use the tool checksec.sh.
+For validating EFI executables we use the tool checksec.sh.
 The follows snippet shows the example output of `check-sec --file=/usr/bin/kubectl` with kubectl version 1.21.3-1 on Arch Linux: